forsbergsskola-se/gp23-203-opengl-game-magge/README.md

 	void OnEnemyDeath();
 };
 ```
-and in the cpp they are defined.
+and in the .cpp they are defined.
 For example here is the OnEnemyDeath function in the cpp.
 ```
 void EnemyManager::OnEnemyDeath()
 {